top of page

 1834 - Safed

 The 1834 a violent attack by the Druze and Arab population was aimed at the Jews of Safed.
 The looting and killings have been described as a pogrom and it happened during the 1834 uprising (Peasants' Revolt).
 It began on Sunday June 15, the day after the Jewish holiday of Shavuot, and lasted for 33 days.
 Most contemporary accounts suggest it was a spontaneous attack that evolved into a month long disaster that included large scale looting's, the killing and raping of many Jews and the destruction of homes and ancient synagogues.
 Hundreds fled the town seeking refuge in the open countryside or in neighbouring villages.
-The rioting was quelled by Lebanese Druze troops were ordered by Ibrahim Pasha to stop the riots and violence after intervention of foreign consuls.
+The rioting was quelled by Lebanese Druze troops who were ordered by Ibrahim Pasha to stop the riots and violence after intervention of foreign consuls.

 19TH CENTURY HEBREW LETTERS